Arizona women reach 20 wins with second-round WNIT rout of Pacific

 Pacific (19-13) hung around and trailed only 35-29 at halftime.
 The Tigers got as close three in the third quarter, but the Wildcats pulled away after that.

-The defense took over from that point on.
+The defense took over from that point.
 McBryde altered shots and forced the Tigers to throw passes out of bounds or travel.
-Sam Thomas blocked shots and Lucia Alonso tipped passes as it all came together.
+Sam Thomas blocked shots, and Lucia Alonso tipped passes as it all came together.

 “We knew we were better than this team and we weren’t necessarily playing like it in the first half.
 But we knew we had to dig deep and come out and play like we were capable of playing,” said McBryde, who sat out Thursday’s game against Idaho State with an illness.